 What is the LSAT like?

-With the addition of this fourth, unscored section, the LSAT will include a 10-minute intermission between the second and third sections.
+The LSAT includes a 10-minute intermission between the second and third sections.
 During the intermission, you can leave your testing area to have a snack or use the restroom.
+Possession of electronic devices, such as cell phones, is prohibited during the intermission and will result in the termination of your test.
 You will need to check in with your proctor before you can resume testing.
-Please note: If you do not check in before the intermission is over, your test session will be terminated, and you will need to register for a new LSAT administration.
-You will not receive a refund.

 How long is the LSAT?